- Search The Registry

 In 1995, he starred in "The Tuskegee Airmen," for which he received an NAACP Image Award, a Golden Globe, an Emmy, and Cable Ace nominations for Best Actor in a Mini-Series.
 In 1996, he starred in "Fled" and in the critically acclaimed film "Othello" in the title role.
-He was the first African American to play the Moorish king in a major screen release which follows a noble tradition of such actors as Sir Laurence Olivier and Orson Welles in the role.
+He was the first African American to play the Moorish king in a major screen release that follows a noble tradition of such actors as Sir Laurence Olivier and Orson Welles in the role.

 In 1997, Fishburne received an Emmy nomination and an NAACP Image Award for his starring role in the HBO drama "Miss Evers' Boys," of which he was executive producer.
-"Miss Evers' Boys" was awarded five Emmys, including "Outstanding film made for Television Movie" and the President's Award, which honors a program that illuminates a social or educational issue.
+"Miss Evers' Boys" was awarded five Emmy's, including "Outstanding film made for Television Movie" and the President's Award, which honors a program that illuminates a social or educational issue.
 He also starred in "Event Horizon" and "Hoodlum," which he produced.
 His other film appearances include "Searching For Bobby Fischer," "Cadence," "Just Cause," "Bad Company," "Deep Cover," and "Higher Learning," for which he also received an NAACP Image Award for Best Actor in a Motion Picture.

 He has enjoyed a long and distinguished career in film, television and theater having worked in over 75 projects in all performance mediums.